-Note: The Australasian Society of Clinical Immunology and Allergy (ASCIA) recommends introduction FOR ALL INFANTS of solids, including peanuts, between 4 and 6 months, with a new food every few days.
+Note : The Australasian Society of Clinical Immunology and Allergy (ASCIA) recommends introduction of solids, including peanuts, for all infants between 4 and 6 months (and not just those at high risk), with a new food every few days.

 - These infants may benefit from evaluation by an allergist or a general practitioner trained in management of allergic diseases in this age group to diagnose any food allergy and assist in implementing the suggestions regarding the appropriateness of early peanut introduction.

 - This evaluation may include peanut skin testing and/or in-office observed peanut ingestion, and the clinician may perform an observed peanut challenge for those with evidence of a positive peanut skin test to determine if they are clinically reactive, before initiating at-home peanut introduction.

 Note that whole peanuts and peanut fragments present choking hazards and should be avoided.